paulvha/ThingMagic/Arduino_lib_special/README.md

 ## ===========================================================

-Based on different projects and request from different users this folder contains update to the original Sparkfun Library
+Based on different projects and request from different users this folder contains update to the original Sparkfun Library.
+The following additions have been done by paulvha:

 * ************************************************************************************
-* ** the following additions have been done by paulvha
 * ** special for setting powermode() and getTemp().
 (February 2020)
 * ** added example10 to demonstrate powersaving mode (February  2020)
 * ** added example11 and example12 to demonstrate the getTemp() (May 2020)